 - Opinion of the Board of Directors on investors’ confidence to the Board of Directors

-- Acceptability among officers on corporate governance practice of the Company
+- Acceptability among officers on corporate governance practice of

 - Satisfaction regarding the following: